 4. Reinstall your operating system

-If you can’t fix the VPN connection failed due to an unsuccessful domain name resolution error using the solutions above, back up all your important data and applications in order to reinstall Windows 10.
+If you can’t fix the error using the solutions above, back up all your important data and applications in order to reinstall Windows 10.

 This way, all system settings will be restored to default.
 Alternatively, you can use the Refresh Tool for a clean install.

-However, if the error is recurring, you should consider dropping Cisco VPN and replacing it with other corporate VPN solutions.
+However, if these errors are recurring, you should consider dropping Cisco VPN and replacing it with other corporate VPN solutions.